codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+Which SQL keyword is used to fetch data from a database?
- 1. Python
+ 1. SELECT
- 2. C#
+ 2. EXEC
- 3. Pascal
+ 3. VALUES
- 4. Assembly
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Assembly
+  SELECT
 </details>